Rottenegg Castle: History

 Rottenegg is first mentioned in 1285.

-That year Chunrad and Sieghard Piber were cited as witnesses to a charter of the Wilhering monstery.
+That year Chunrad and Sieghard Piber were cited as witnesses to a charter of the Wilhering monastery.

 They were named after Rottenegg, which presumably had already been standing for some time.

 The castle remained in the possession of the Piber family until 1340, when Otto II dem Piber died.

 His daughter Diemut inherited the property, governess of the Duchess Catherine.

 In 1363 the castle was handed to Deimut's sons Ruger and Berengar von Landenberg.
 Ruger soon died.

 In 1375 Berengar sold the castle to the brothers Reinprecht, Rudolf and Friedrich von Wallsee.

 After that the castle changed hands several times.

 In 1712 it was acquired by Thomas Gundaker, Count Starhemberg, who united it with the domain of Eschelberg and managed it from there.

 The castle was inhabited by poor people, was not maintained and fell in disrepair.

 In 1936 it was sold to private owners.